sameddagl/sameddagl/README.md

 - 🌱 I’m currently learning **IOS Programming with Swift**

-- 👨‍💻 All of my projects are available at [sameddagl.me](sameddagl.me)
+- 👨‍💻 All of my projects are available at [sameddagli.me](sameddagli.me)

 - 📫 How to reach me **samed.dagli@outlook.com**